royandugu/React-Task-Tracker/README.md

 <br>

 **TO DO FOR NOW**
-1. Optimize (css and all make code trackable) (set indvTaskDesc in such a way that it only exists as one component like a single entity in App.js)(do optimize tRenderer.js)
+1. Make indvidual description exist as only one
 2. Make it responsive
 3. Use UseRef hook